apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Additional support is built in to provide for Spring Boot's `startup` actuator endpoint.
 - In [delegated authentication](../integration/Delegate-Authentication.html) scenarios, CAS is now able to retry the authentication attempt using forceful authentication requests upon failed attempts.
+- [Attribute consent](../integration/Attribute-Release-Consent.html) implementations are given the ability to delete consent decisions by user.
 - [Attribute release policies](../integration/Attribute-Release-Policies.html) that allow for a collection of pre-defined attributes for release can now request those attributes to be resolved via the [Attribute Definition Store](../integration/Attribute-Definitions.html).